FCA's CCI regime

 4. What are the Product Summary requirements: does it have to meet prescribed form and content requirements?

 Instead of a PRIIPs KID or UCITS KIID, retail customers must be provided with a Product Summary.
+Under the proposed rules, the Product Summary will serve as both a pre-sale decision tool and a post-purchase record.
 Whilst many of the headline requirements for the Product Summary will be familiar, there are a number of differences in the new prescriptive requirements.

 The Product Summary must satisfy requirements relating to: (i) content; (ii) prominence; and (iii) Consumer Duty aligned standards.
 Unlike the KIID or KID however, the design and layout is not prescribed.